wakatime/vscode-wakatime/README.md

 For more general troubleshooting info, see the [wakatime-cli Troubleshooting Section][wakatime-cli help].

+### SSH configuration

+If you're connected to a remote host using the [ssh extension](https://code.visualstudio.com/docs/remote/ssh) you might want to force WakaTime to run locally instead on the server.
+This configuration is needed when the server you connect is shared among other people.
+Please follow [this](https://code.visualstudio.com/docs/remote/ssh#_advanced-forcing-an-extension-to-run-locally-remotely) guide.

 ## Uninstalling

 1. Click the Extensions sidebar item in VS Code.